ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 ConnectingRoad
 ''''''''''''''

 A connecting Road is used to represent a single street.
+The two types i.e 'access' and 'main' roads are used to select different presets for the road's characteristics.
+If used in junctions there are other minor .

 .. figure:: _static/connectingroad.svg
    :width: 45%